camilocsoto/camilocsoto/README.md

 # console.log('Hello world 👋')

-Hi, my name is Juan Camilo Suárez 👾.
-I am a Systems Engineering student at Uniminuto, specializing in software development using JavaScript, Docker, Linux, and Python.
-I also have experience in unit testing, staff training, and SAP support in different countries.
-My goal is to transition to the machine learning and deep learning field to offer cutting-edge AI-based solutions 🚀.
+Hi, I'm Juan Camilo Suarez 👾.
+I am a Systems Engineering student at Uniminuto.
+I've been working with frameworks such as Django, Flask, and FastAPI.
+I also have experience using Docker and Azure to deploy a few projects.
+Additionally, I consider myself skilled at creating and managing SQL and NoSQL databases.
+My goal is to transition into the machine learning and deep learning field to offer cutting-edge AI-based solutions 🚀.

 I am an eternal student 💚.